-Costs of Being a Public Company and Expected Change of Control insurance, directors fees, SEC reporting and compliance (including Sarbanes-Oxley compliance), transfer agent fees, professional fees and other similar expenses.
+Costs of Being a Public Company and Expected Change of Control

+Following our IPO, we have incurred, and expect to continue to incur, additional expenses as a result of becoming a public company, including expenses related to additional staffing, directors' and officers' liability insurance, directors fees, SEC reporting and compliance (including Sarbanes-Oxley compliance), transfer agent fees, professional fees and other similar expenses.
 In addition, we expect to record and incur expense during the third and fourth quarters of 2013 and the first quarter of 2014, currently expected to be between \$2.0 and \$3.0 million in the aggregate, in obtaining the necessary approvals from the boards and shareholders of the mutual funds we advise and sub-advise and the necessary consents from our separate account clients in connection with the change of control (for purposes of the 1940 Act and Advisers Act) that we expect to occur in 2014 in connection with the scheduled expiration of Mr. Ziegler's employment with us on March 12, 2014.
 Further, in addition to the costs we will incur in connection with this offering, we may incur significant legal, accounting and other fees and expenses associated with future offerings of Class A common stock.
 These additional expenses will increase our general and administrative expenses and reduce our net income.